Blendify/blender-manual/trunk/blender_docs/manual/advanced/limits.rst

    For a rough rule of thumb, values within -5,000/+5,000 are typically reliable (range of 10,000).

-   For technical users: *single precission* floating point is being used internally.
+   Internally *single precision* floating point calculations are used.

 Time